 Reasons to take the Asheville Terrors ghost tour

 Only we show you the true history of Asheville

 Asheville is a pretty town, even more so if you take into account the views from the rolling peaks that surround the town.
 But the city hides an unsavory past that only comes out at night.
-Our stories reveal what lies beneath the surface more than any museum ever could.
+These stories reveal what lies beneath the surface more than any museum ever could.
 We take you to the actual locations of the stories and the ghosts that haunt the town today.